Sifchain/realityspiral/plugins/plugin-rofl/README.md

 ### As an Action

-The plugin provides a `GET_AGENT_ROFL_KEY` and `GET_ROFL_KEY` actions that can be used to generate and display keys with specific parameters:
+The plugin provides a `GET_AGENT_PUBLIC_ADDRESS` action that can be used to get the public address of the agent.

 ```
-User: Show me the agent ROLF key
+User: Show me the agent public address
-System: Here is the agent ROFL key: <key>
+System: Here is the agent public address: <address>
 ```

 ### As a Provider

-The plugin provides a key generation provider that automatically uses the agent's ID and generates a secp256k1 key.
-The generated key is stored in the agent's state and can be accessed through the agent state.
+The plugin provides an agent public address generation provider that uses the agent's unique ID to automatically create a secp256k1 private key.
+This private key forms the basis for establishing an agent wallet client that manages transaction and message signing operations.

 ## Error Handling